Pipe-23/Securityplus_Study_Guide/Resources/Tips.md

 - **Leo Laporte/TWIT and Steve Gibson**: "Leo Laporte/TWIT or even Steve Gibson (although a somewhat hard to follow guy.
 An obvious high IQ type)"

-- **Study Materials**: "Study bank by Chapple and seidl, prof dion practice quizzes, Quizlet to memorize port numbers and dojolabs to work on the simulated labs".
+- **Study Materials**: "Prof dion practice quizzes, Quizlet to memorize port numbers and dojolabs to work on the simulated labs".

 - **Things to memorize**: "Immediately write down your notes from the flash cards.
 Especially the OSI model and ports, how to calculate ARO, SLE, EF and Cryptography sections.
 Remember: integrity=hash.
 And the CIA TRIAD, and AES=ccmp".

-- **About multiple choice questions**: "I will skipped the Performance based questionBQ's [at the beginning of the test] like everyone says to".
+- **About multiple choice questions**: "I will skipped the Performance based questionBQ's at the beginning of the test like everyone says to".

 ## Things to Look Into

-- **Exam Objectives**: Refer to the official CompTIA guide for SY0-701 exam objectives [link](https://www.comptia.jp/pdf/Security%2B%20SY0-501%20Exam%20Objectives.pdf).
+- **Exam Objectives**: Refer to the official CompTIA guide for SY0-701 exam objectives [link](https://assets.ctfassets.net/82ripq7fjls2/6TYWUym0Nudqa8nGEnegjG/0f9b974d3b1837fe85ab8e6553f4d623/CompTIA-Security-Plus-SY0-701-Exam-Objectives.pdf).

 ## Study Material